lakedai/deadbeef/readme.md

 ### change to get artwork from local album image file
 - if no cover image, load distinct file from album name
+- the song must have artist/album/title - use album for search
+- or artist/title - use title as album for search
-- put album.jpg or album.png in that folder, that is all
+- put album.jpg or album.png or title.jpg or title.png in that folder, that is all

 ### changed src files:
 - 修改：     plugins/artwork-legacy/artwork.c